pantheon-systems/documentation/source/content/guides/site-portfolio-report/03-faq.md

 ## Can I Share the Site Portfolio Report?

 Yes.
-Any team member with Admin privileges can download and share the report.
+Any team member with Admin privileges within the Organization can download and share the report.

 ## Can I Change Who Receives the Site Portfolio Report?